vtex/test-tools/README.md

 $ yarn test
 ```

-Under the hood, we use [Jest](https://jestjs.io/), so you can pass Jest flags as parameters: [Read the docs](https://jestjs.io/docs/en/cli.html).
+Under the hood, we use [Jest](https://jestjs.io/), so you can pass Jest flags as parameters: [read the docs](https://jestjs.io/docs/en/cli.html).

 ## API

 ### `react` module

-This package provides the module `react` so you can easily test VTEX IO React apps.
+The module `react` makes it easy to test VTEX IO React apps.
+It uses `react-testing-library` under the hood, so most of its API it's the same: [read the docs](https://testing-library.com/docs/intro).
+There are few new features added to it as shown bellow.

 #### Example